jerschro/how_to_dft/docs/turbomole/define.md

 9. Continue to the next menu: Type "*"
 10. Answer the prompt if you are using internal coordinates: Type "no"
 11. Now we are in the basis set menu:
-12. Choose a basis set: Type "b all SVP" for the adenine calculations.
+12. Choose a basis set: Type "b all SVP" for the DNA molecule calculations.
-13. Ensure the #atoms is equal to #bas to confirm the basis set was defined cor= rectly.
+13. Ensure the #atoms is equal to #bas to confirm the basis set was defined correctly.
 14. Continue to the next menu: Type "*"
 15. Have define give a guess of electron occupation: Type "eht"
 16. Accept the parameters: Type "y"